Weinstein Doomed After Disaster Rape Trial, Accusers Say

 Before he was a convicted rapist, Harvey Weinstein ruled Hollywood, acting as the tastemaker who decided the fate of cult-classic films and launched some of the most successful careers in industry history.
 But according to Los Angeles prosecutors, the now nearly-blind 70-year-old was actually a “degenerate rapist” who sexually assaulted at least four women between 2003 and 2014—and he still needs to face a fresh reckoning.

-The now professor of psychology at Colorado College alleges that in 1984, Weinstein lured her into his apartment to try out for a role after they briefly met at a restaurant.
+Now a professor of psychology at Colorado College, Roberts alleges that in 1984, Weinstein lured her into his apartment to try out for a role after they briefly met at a restaurant.
 When she arrived, she says, she found the producer in the bathtub before he asked her to take off her shirt—which she refused to do, leaving immediately.

 Roberts argued Thursday that prosecutors established an important element of Weinstein’s “M.O” by showcasing the “chilling similarities of how these assaults were set up [and] how the wolf prepared his den.”
 It’s a pattern she believes even the defense team’s harshest arguments cannot refute.